brundonsmith/website/src/blog/three-types-of-data.md

 a frame of mind (though if you *can* actually enforce it, that is of course all the better).
 Always ask yourself which category a given piece of data belongs to, and then adhere to the rules around that category when working with it.
-In my experience, any program's data needs can be roughly split up in this way.
+In my experience, any program's data needs can be roughly expressed in terms of these three categories alone.

 It's important to note that these are high-level categories of usage: what purpose is served, what operations should or should not be allowed, what assumptions can be made.
-These **are not** directly equivalent to other uses of the terms "constant", "state", and "cache", and while concepts like immutability may be loosely relevant, I'm purposely expressing these ideas in a language- and style-agnostic way.
+These **are not** directly equivalent to other uses of the terms "constant", "state", and "cache", and while concepts like immutability may be loosely relevant, I'm purposely expressing these ideas in a language-agnostic and style-agnostic way.

-I also want to note that there's a lot of philosophical overlap between this and my previous post.
+I also want to note that there's a lot of philosophical overlap between this and my previous post ("Procedures, Functions, Data").
-That one focused on *logic* where this one focuses on *data*, but the ideas are very similar.
+That one categorized *logic* where this one categorizes *data*, but the ideas are very similar.
-Still, I felt that this framing was independently useful enough to deserve its own post.
+Still, I felt that the ideas contained here were independently useful enough to deserve their own post.

 Let's get started.